-- (1) Mineral resources are not mineral reserves until they have demonstrated economic viability based on a feasibility study or pre-feasibility study.
-Mineral resources are reported inclusive of mineral reserves. - (2) This chart includes estimated resources on the Hugo North Extension Deposits located on the Shivee Tolgoi Property, which property is owned by Entrée but subject to earn-in rights by IVN.
-The estimate includes indicated resources of 117,000,000 tonnes grading 1.8% copper and 0.61 g/t gold and inferred resources of 95,500,000 tonnes grading 1.15% copper and 0.31 g/t gold at a 0.6% cut-off grade on the Hugo North Extension. - (3) The 0.6% CuEq cut-off has been used to enable comparison with previous disclosures. - (4) CuEq has been calculated using assumed metal prices (\$0.80/lb. for copper and \$350/oz for gold); %CuEq. = % Cu + Au (g/t) x (11.25/17.64). - (5) The contained gold and copper represent estimated contained metal in the ground and have not been adjusted for the metallurgical recoveries of gold and copper.
+- (1) Resource classifications conform to CIM Standards on Mineral Resources and Reserves referred to in National Instrument 43-101.
+Mineral Resources that are not Reserves do not have demonstrated economic viability.
+Measured and Indicated Resources are that part of a mineral resource for which quantity and grade can be estimated with a level of confidence sufficient to allow the application of technical and economic parameters to support mine planning and evaluation of the economic viability of the project.
+An Inferred Resource is that part of a mineral resource for which quantity and grade can be estimated on the basis of geological evidence and limited sampling and reasonably assumed, but not verified, geological and grade continuity. - (2) This table includes estimated resources on the Hugo North Extension Deposit and the Heruga deposit.
+These deposits are located on mineral licences owned by Entrée but subject to the Entrée Joint Venture.
+These resources consist of indicated resources of 117,000,000 tonnes grading 1.8% copper and 0.61 g/t gold and inferred resources of 855,500,000 tonnes grading 0.53% copper and 0.52 g/t gold and a 142ppm Molybdenum at a 0.6% cut-off grade on the combined Hugo North Extension and Heruga Deposits. - (3) CuEq has been calculated using assumed metal prices (\$1.35/lb. for copper and \$650/oz for gold and \$10/lb for molybdenum); %CuEq. = Cu+((Au18.98)+(Mo0.01586))/29.76.
+Mo grades outside of Heruga are assumed to be zero for CuEq calculations.
+The equivalence formula was calculated assuming that gold and molybdenum recovery was 91% and copper recovery was 72%. - (4) The contained gold and copper represent estimated contained metal in the ground and have not been adjusted for the metallurgical recoveries of gold and copper.
+Differences in measured and indicated totals relate to rounding associated with tonnes and grade.